madetech/academy/application/brief.md

 # Greenfield Application Brief

-**Vision:** To improve  .visibility of company objectives and our progress towards achieving them.
+**Vision:** To improve visibility of company objectives and our progress towards achieving them.

 **Goals:**
+* Have team and individual objectives visible
+* Easy to follow progress towards achieving them
-* Visible in the office
+* Displayed on screen within the office
 * No manual tasks to be kept up-to-date

 **Capabilities:**
-* Connected to our Google Apps, so we've got a shared login
+*